coderofsalvation/express-api-user-management-signup/README.md

 ## Webhooks

-The following webhooks are fired whenever
+The following webhooks are fired whenever these things occur:

 * configuredhost + /add
     when user adds account